Wojtasoo/RAG-Chunking/README.md

 - A corpus of documents (`/data/corpora`)
 - A set of questions and corresponding golden excerpts (`questions_df.csv`)

-We used the **Wikitext** dataset and filtered it to match the golden queries in the questions file.
+We used the datasets and filtered it to match the golden queries in the questions file.

 ## Components